-The interfacial tension graph demonstrates that cedar leaf surfactants exhibit optimal compatibility with calcium ions, while rosemary leaf surfactants show the best compatibility with magnesium ions.
-These combinations decrease interfacial tension and showcase superior compatibility compared to other pairs under examination.
+The interfacial tension graph demonstrates that cedar leaf surfactants exhibit optimal compatibility with calcium ions, while Rosemary leaf surfactants show the best compatibility with magnesium ions.
+Moreover, these combinations decrease interfacial tension and showcase superior compatibility compared to other pairs under examination.
 In many cases, reducing interfacial tension between two phases results in the separation of solutions.
 As the interfacial tension between water and oil decreases, displacement efficiency increases.
-This is evident in processes involving surfactants or ions and in injection experiments conducted in micromodels.
+This is evident in processes involving surfactants or ions and injection experiments conducted in micromodels.
 A higher oil recovery factor indicates better compatibility between surfactants, ions, and oil, improving the interaction between the solutions and crude oil.
+Furthermore, the images of interfacial tension with reports results are shown in Table 3.

-3.3 Enhancement of Recovery Factor
+Enhancement of Recovery Factor

-Using Photoshop software, we calculated the number of oil pixels and designated this value as the total number of pixels, subsequently iterating this procedure for the remaining micromodels to determine the ultimate recovery volume.
+Using Photoshop software, we calculated the number of oil pixels.
+We designated this value as the total number of pixels, subsequently iterating this procedure for the remaining micromodels to determine the ultimate recovery volume.
 This includes the micromodel examinations validating the tensile tests, evaluating the interfacial properties, and indicating the compatibility between ions and surfactants.
+Images of micromodels with reports results are shown in Fig. 10.
+In addition, recovery factor of surfactants is shown in Fig. 11.